tobytwigger/laravel-settings/docs/_docs/index.md

 - User and global settings provided by default.
 - Can add custom types such as a team or organisation.

+- JUST REMEMBERED - WHY TO USE THIS PACKAGE OVER ANY OTHER

 ## Installation

 All you need to do to use this project is pull it into an existing Laravel app using composer.